worldline/angular-training/docs/src/rxjs/README.md

 This chapter will not go in depth about the concepts of Rx, you can refer to the official documentation to that purpose.
 However it will illustrate common situations encountered in Angular applications.

 :::warning
-This chapter is based on [RxJS v6](https://v6.rxjs.dev/) as it was the default version used by Angular 12.
+This chapter is based on [RxJS v7](https://rxjs.dev/), the default version used by Angular 15.
 :::

 ## The Observable